VUEngine/vuengine.github.io/documentation/tutorial/collisions.md

 ## Collider Layers

 A Collider Layer is an enum that is useful to cull off uncessary collision checks between [Colliders](/documentation/api/class-collider/) that belong to [Actors](/documentation/api/class-component/) that don't need to interact with each other.
 For example, a paddle doesn't need to check collisions against the other.
 So, their [Colliders](/documentation/api/class-collider/) should mutually ignore each other.
 To do so, each [Collider](/documentation/api/class-collider/) has a property that flags on which Collider Layers it "exists" and another that signals which Collider Layers to ignore when checking for collisions.
-With this idea in mind, the paddles' [Colliders](/documentation/api/class-collider/) should live in the "Paddle" layer and they should ignore the "Paddle" layer too.
+With this idea in mind, the paddles' [Colliders](/documentation/api/class-collider/) should live in the "Paddle" layer and they should ignore the "Paddle" layer, too.
 In contrast, the disk's [Collider](/documentation/api/class-collider/) should not ignore the "Paddle" Collider layer.

 So, let's create the Collider Layers by adding a _ColliderLayers_ file in the _config_ folder and add the following to it: